tanchihpin0517/cursorhold-timeout.nvim/README.md

 # cursorhold-timeout.nvim

-**This plugin is inspired by [FixCursorHold.nvim](https://github.com/antoinemadec/FixCursorHold.nvim) which is used to solve the performance bug in the earlier version of neovim**
+**This plugin is inspired by [FixCursorHold.nvim](https://github.com/antoinemadec/FixCursorHold.nvim) which is used to solve the performance bug in the earlier version of Neovim**

 ## Features
 The triggered time of auto-commands `CursorHold` and `CursorHoldI` is set by `updatetime` of vim's option.

 Some plugins like [symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) insert their callback function into `CursorHold` for frequent state updates.
-However, it may cause performance issues if we tune `updatetime` to a small value because this option is also used for other purposes, such as the time interval of **saving swap file**.
+However, it may cause performance issues if we tune `updatetime` to a small value because this option is also used for other purposes, such as the waiting time of **saving swap file**.
+Check `:h updatetime` for more information.

 This plugin provides a way to set an independent timeout for `CursorHold` and `CursorHoldI` without changing `updatetime`.
 Unlike [FixCursorHold.nvim](https://github.com/antoinemadec/FixCursorHold.nvim), this plugin is completely written in Lua.